dormesica/fishman-web/README.md

-# Fishman
+# fishman-web
-Download module and its dependencies from different package managers
+Download module and its dependencies from different package managers via web interface

-Currently supported package managers:
-- bower - clone the git repository
-- npm - download the tarball